 Once you’ve decided on a budget, plan out how much time you will be able to work on the site.
 If you buy a website that is already making money passively, then you obviously won’t have to make as many changes as you would buying a starter website.

 However, you may still have to implement changes in areas that need improvement so you can increase your ROI (return on investment) from the sale.
+Being clear about your money and time limits up front also makes it easier to choose deals that can realistically hit your target ROI and sale price multiple.

 3. Find Websites Worth Buying